Cookie Calendar and its Day 6th with Stylish Linzer Cookies

 • Preheat the oven to 180 °C.

-• Lay parchment paper on a baking sheet.
+• Lay parchment paper (or perforated silicone mat, it’s preferable for the cookies) on a baking sheet.

 • Cut out a cookie with a hole in the middle, then the same number of cookies without a hole.
 Put cookies on a baking sheet.